 Petworth Park, Petworth

 Snowdrops are what we're focussing on here, and the grounds of Petworth Park are a great place to see them this season.
-However, why not make a day of it and enjoy everything winter has to offer, enjoying the sights of trees, stunning misty views and winter berries.
+Make a day of it and enjoy everything winter has to offer, enjoying the sights of trees, stunning misty views and winter berries.

 Sheffield Park, near Haywards Heath

 Another National Trust location, Sheffield Park may be famed for its autumn views, but it's as equally worth a visit in the colder months with snowdrops on show.

-That National Garden Scheme is running its fifth annual Snowdrop Festival with gardens open across the country.
+That National Garden Scheme is running its annual Snowdrop Festival with gardens open across the country.
 Click here to find out which gardens are open in Sussex.